JavaScript Mouse Events

 JavaScript mouse event - dblclick event

-As you can see, the click events always take place before the dblclick event.
-If you register both click and dblclick event handlers on the same element, you will not know exactly what user actually has clicked or double-clicked the element.
+If you register both click and dblclick event handlers on the same element, you will not know whether the user has clicked or double-clicked the element.

 mousemove